 2. Identify the Source of Your Obstacles

 Struggle is an obstacle that will never be fully gone no matter where you find yourself in life.
-We all have to face an adversity at some point in life.
+We all have to face adversity at some point.

 How you handle struggle, however, is going to be a key point in managing your emotions, temperament, and the overall outcome for your life as you try to regain your internal confidence and start breaking out of the mental chains that you’ve found yourself in.

-Challenges throughout life are an inevitable aspect of the journey of life and so, when you are feeling really stuck in a situation that you are finding discomfort in, it is time to start a full evaluation of your situation to try and better understand what the source of that feeling is.
+When you start saying “I’m stuck,” it’s time to start a full evaluation of your situation to try and better understand what the source of that feeling is.

 If you are feeling stuck or in a rut, try to trace back in time and determine what got you in this mental headspace in the first place.

-Knowing the why and working to understand the internal foundation for this moment of apathy will empower you to make the changes necessary to get out of that funk and begin your climb towards a more productive self, revitalized with a strengthened energy.
+Knowing the why and working to understand the internal foundation for this moment of apathy will empower you to make the changes necessary to get out of that funk and begin your climb towards a more productive self.

 3. Re-Organize Your Time